Afghans' plight reignites migration fears in Europe

 Meanwhile, at the end of July, Turkey had already started to build a wall an effort to stop an influx of people from Afghanistan from crossing into the country through Iran.

-The massive concrete structure, in the eastern province of Van, stretches 40 miles long, Reuters reported at the time.
+The massive concrete structure, in the eastern province of Van, stretches 64km long, Reuters reported at the time.